diversitywoman/conference2014/_posts/speakers/2013-07-11-murray-thomas.md

 layout: speaker
 date: "2013-07-11 08:30"
 categories: speakers
-name: Thomas Murray
+title: Thomas Murray
-title: "SVP, Chief Talent Officer"
+position: "SVP, Chief Talent Officer"
 image: Murray_Thomas.JPG
 published: true
 teaser: "Simon T. Bailey is a Leadership Catalyst who aspires to inspire 10% of the world’s population to find their passion and release their brilliance."